Beluga whale: Captivity

 To provide some enrichment while in captivity, aquaria train belugas to perform behaviours for the public and for medical exams, such as blood draws, ultrasound, providing toys, and allowing the public to play recorded or live music.

 Between 1960 and 1992, the United States Navy carried out a program that included the study of marine mammals' abilities with echolocation, with the objective of improving the detection of underwater objects.
 The program started with dolphins, but a large number of belugas were also used from 1975 onwards.
 The program included training them to carry equipment and material to divers working under water, the location of lost objects, surveillance of ships and submarines, and underwater monitoring using cameras held in their mouths.
-A similar program was implemented by the Soviet Navy during the Cold War, in which belugas were also trained for antimining operations in Arctic waters.
+A similar program was implemented by the Soviet Navy during the Cold War, in which belugas were also trained for anti-mining operations in Arctic waters.
 It is possible this program continues within the Russian Navy, as on April 24, 2019, a tame beluga whale wearing a Russian equipment harness was found by fishermen near the Norwegian island of Ingøya.

 Belugas released from captivity have difficulties adapting to life in the wild, but if not fed by humans they may have a chance to join a group of wild belugas and learn to feed themselves, according to Audun Rikardsen of the University of Tromsø.

 In 2019, a sanctuary in Iceland was established for two belugas, Little White and Little Grey, that retired from a marine park in China.
 The Sea Life Trust Beluga Whale Sanctuary was created with support from Merlin Entertainments and Whale and Dolphin Conservation (WDC).
 Merlin bought the park in 2012, as part of an Australian chain, and it is one of their largest aquaria.
 Merlin has a policy against captive cetaceans, so they sponsored a 32,000-square-metre sea pen as a sanctuary.
 The 12-year-old belugas, caught in Russia and raised in captivity, do not know how to live in the wild.
 The cost is variously listed as ISK 3,000,000 (US$24,000) or US$27,000,000.
 Merlin was owned until 2015 by Blackstone Group, which also owned SeaWorld until selling its last stake in 2017 to a Chinese company which will use SeaWorld's expertise to expand in China; SeaWorld still keeps belugas in captivity.